Road to the Olympic Games: Nordic worlds cross-country skiing | CBC Sports

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
 On this week's edition of the program, watch nordic worlds cross-country skiing.

-Click on the video player above Saturday at 3 pm.
-ET to watch Road to the Olympic Games coverage of nordic worlds cross-country skiing.
+Click on the video player above Saturday at 2 p.m.
+ET to watch Road to the Olympic Games coverage of nordic worlds cross-country skiing men's relay.

 Comments